-The Apache Airflow MCP Server is a standardized interface that wraps Apache Airflow's REST API, allowing Model Context Protocol (MCP) clients to interact with Airflow through a consistent protocol.
-It leverages the official Apache Airflow client library to provide access to Airflow's capabilities.
+The Apache Airflow MCP Server is a standardized implementation that wraps Apache Airflow's REST API using the Model Context Protocol (MCP), allowing MCP clients to interact with Airflow through a consistent interface.
+It supports comprehensive Airflow functionality including DAG management, task execution, variables, connections, and more.

 npx -y @smithery/cli install @yangkyeongmo/mcp-server-apache-airflow --client claude